igormukhingmailcom/sublimetext3-symfony2-override-package/README.md

 ## Features

-At this time, package can override php files, twig templates and translations in any format.
+At this time, package can override php files, twig templates, translations in any format and any file from `Resources/public` folder.

 For example, it can:
 - Copy Twig templates from `vendor/Vendor/BundleName/Resources/views/High/Nesting/Level/template.html.twig` to `app/Resources/VendorBundleName/views/High/Nesting/Level/template.html.twig` or `src/SelectedBundleName/Resources/views/High/Nesting/Level/template.html.twig`.